ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Data Handling Policy.md

 * **Collection**
   * The user installs this on your slot.
 * **Storage**
-  * UltraSeedbox Servers = Depends on the Application
+  * Ultraseedbox Servers = Depends on the Application
 * **Access and Reasons for Access**
 * User
-* UltraSeedbox team
+* Ultraseedbox team
   * This is for application-centric support inquiries, with the user’s permission.
 * **Retention**
   * Indefinite until the user removes it.